Josh Widdicombe

 Patron

-"I am proud to be able to help The Lily Foundation in any way I can.
-It is a inspiring organisation that offers help, information and support to families who are affected by this rare disease.
-The charity has achieved so much in it's short history, and continues to grow and achieve things that felt distant ten years ago."
+“I am proud to be able to help The Lily Foundation in any way I can.
+It is an inspiring organisation that offers help, information and support to families who are affected by this rare disease.
+The charity has achieved so much in its short history, and continues to grow and achieve things that felt distant 10 years ago.”

 Lucy Speed